Update 1/14/2020: This article now includes Sword and Shield

 Bug/Poison Pokémon are honestly a mixed bag.
 On the one hand, they’re (usually) available early on, they neutralize Ground weakness and have a STAB, super effective move against Psychics.
 On the other hand, their stats range from average to poor and what Bug moves they do learn are usually weak (or in early Generations practically nonexistent).
 Scolipede is the exception to this rule, although mainly available in Black/White and X/Y, Scolipede is a fast, hard-hitting Bug Pokémon that can learn Megahorn naturally and learn some decent TMs, like Earthquake.
 If you can’t catch a Venipede but still want a Bug, go for the likes of Venomoth or even Dustox.
 In later generations, they can learn Giga Drain along with Bug Buzz and the incredible Quiver Dance.

 Second, the game appearances.
 Gengar has a spotty record of locations as it’s entirely absent from Hoenn and basically nonexistent in Unova.
-Other than that you’re looking at a Pokémon that surprisingly has some early-in-game locations as seen in Johto, Sinnoh, and Alola.
+Other than that you’re looking at a Pokémon that surprisingly has some early-in-game locations as seen in Johto, Sinnoh, Alola, and Galar.